intmus/inttheory19-20/_11-further-part-writing/b1-voiceleadingrootpos.md

 When you were harmonizing these short progressions, which chord progression presented the most issues?
 For most, it will likely be when the progressions that have root-movement by 2nd, particularly a progression like IV-V-vi.
 Let's start by isolating a common example of this movement, V moving to vi.
 In this progression, the V is acting according to its standard dominant function, but the vi chord has replaced the I chord in the position where a tonic function should occur.
 This progression represents a *functional substitution* in which vi is now acting as the tonic function.
 (This concept has application within the dominant and pre-dominant functions as well, but we need to explore first-inversion chords in the next topic, 11b, before we are ready for that discussion):**

-#### Function over Form (Part 1)
+### Function over Form (Part 1)

 A *functional substitution* can, and often should, inform your voice-leading.
 When a root-position V chord precedes a root-position vi chord, we must choose to prioritize either our *doubling* conventions or our *part-writing conventions*.
 More specifically, do we want to double the third or do we want to end up with parallel perfect 8ves/5ths?
-With this in mind, harmonize the following two progressions; first with the standard tonic function (i.e. V to I) and then with the functional substitution (i.e. V to vi.)
-How does the standard function influence your decision on which conventions to employ on the functional substitution.
+We can demonstrate this by looking at two nearly identical progressions.
+Harmonize the following two progressions; first with the standard tonic function (i.e. V to I) and then with the functional substitution (i.e. V to vi.)
+Even though the I chord and vi chord have two common tones--the first and third scale degrees--you will have to make very different choices to avoid voice leading errors.

 {% capture ex4 %}X:4
 T:Using a functional substitution for a deceptive cadence